 Passport to the West

-Bring your students to Booth Museum for an unforgettable Western experience.
-History comes alive for students with demonstrations of pottery making, blacksmithing, Frontier-era photography, spinning, beading, chuck wagon cooking, flint knapping, and life at a trading post.
-Living history performer, Little Big Mountain, will present programs on Native American culture.
+Enjoy riveting performances of “From East to West” by Native Americans, Laura Alcorn and Little Big Mountain.
+View full encampments of Southern Plains Comanche and Eastern Woodland Indians and learn the differences between tribes.
+Discover what Native American life was like from both the male and female perspective.
+Additional demonstrations of pottery making, blacksmithing, spinning, chuck wagon cooking, flint knapping, bee keeping, and life at a trading post will fascinate students as they take this educational journey to the West.
 This program is appropriate for grades 2 – 12.
-Admission is $5 for students; $3 plus tax for adults; free for teachers.
+Admission is $5 for students; $3 plus tax for adults; classroom teachers are free; includes Museum admission.
 Call 770-387-3849 to schedule your school group.
-The Passport to the West program is also available for scheduling on Friday, October 21 from 9:00 am – 1:00 pm.
+Passport to the West is available for scheduling on Friday, October 27 from 9:00 am – 1:00 pm.
 For a full schedule of events during the Festival & Symposium, click here.

-Members and guests are invited to attend the opening of 65 Years of Chasing Sunlight: The Art of Merrill Mahaffey.
-Featured Artist Merrill Mahaffey will conduct a gallery walk at 4:30 pm in the Temporary Exhibition Gallery.
-Refreshments will be served in the Atrium from 5:30 pm to 7:00 pm.
-At 7:00 pm in Bergman Theatre, Mahaffey will discuss his artistic career.
+Booth Museum Members and guests are invited to attend an exhibition opening by our Featured Artist.
+The artist will conduct a gallery walk at 4:30 pm in the Temporary Exhibition Gallery.
+Refreshments will be served in the Atrium beginning at 5:30 pm.
+At 7:00 pm in Bergman Theatre, Booth Museum Members and guests are invited to hear the Featured Artist discuss his/her career as an artist.
 For a full schedule of events during the Festival & Symposium, click here.

 Art for Lunch: TBD